adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Progressive Enhancement (PE) is one of those things that "everybody" knows don't they?
 In reality there are significant misunderstandings about it from both a philosophical stand point and more importantly the application of it in code.

-Whilst Javascript isn't the *only* relevant technology (patience I will cover this off in a minute), the thing we developers struggle with is how to answer the following question:
+Whilst Javascript isn't the *only* relevant technology (patience, I will get to this), the thing we, as developers struggle with the most, is how to answer the following question:

 > &ldquo;How the hell am I meant to write Javascript in a Progressive Enhancement way?&rdquo;